Overwintering Rosemary

 Take Cuttings of Rosemary as Backup Copies!

 Plant propagation allows you to make genetic copies of the original plants.
 Clones!
 Propagating your rosemary through cuttings gives you extra plants that you can keep indoors and plant back outside in the spring onces the danger of cold has gone.
 If you main plant dies due to cold you at least have plants to replant back outside in the garden.
 You will lose whatever growth you had on the original but at least you aren’t having to buy new plants each spring.
-Here’s a useful article on propagating rosemary.
+Here’s a useful guide to propagating rosemary.

-Cover on those EXTREME COLD WINTER Periods
+Cover on those EXTREMELY COLD WINTER Periods

 To add a little extra help consider getting row cover cloths to keep on hand to help get your rosemary through the really cold nights.
 Here in Tennessee we will sometimes see temperatures under 0°F. This probably won’t instantly kill rosemary but having too many nights in a row like this could be fatal.
 Especially if the rosemary is planted in a poorly draining location.
 The combination of wet roots with extreme cold can be determinantal to your rosemary’s survival.